tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

       run: aws s3 cp ${{ env.DEPLOY_ARTIFACT }} s3://${{ env.EB_DEPLOY_ARTIFACT_S3_BUCKET }}/
 ```

-At the top of this job we use the *needs* parameter on the previous `test` job.
+At the top of this job we use the [*needs*](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) parameter on the previous `test` job.
 This is what allows us to run our jobs in sequence each relying on the previous job ending successfully.

 Next you can see that the first three steps are identical to the previous job.
 We checkout our code, install Node, and install our dependencies.

 Then we run our build script defined in our *package.json*.
 Since I am using TypeScript I am using the TypeScript compiler to build my code, so my build script is `"build": "tsc -p ."`.

-Next we use the zip command included with Ubuntu to package our code into a deployment artifact. `-r` in means we want to recurse into directories, next `${{ env.DEPLOY_ARTIFACT }}` is the name of the file we are creating that we defined earlier as an environment variable, and lastly we pass the files we want to include.
+Next we use the zip command included with Ubuntu to package our code into a deployment artifact. `-r` in means we want to recurse into directories, `${{ env.DEPLOY_ARTIFACT }}` is the name of the file we are creating that we defined earlier as an environment variable, and lastly we pass the files we want to include.
 For my deployment I include everything in my *build/* directory as well as my *package.json* and *package-lock.json*.
 You need to include whatever files you want for your deployment.

 For my deployment I want to store my deploy artifact in AWS S3.
 In order to push this file to S3 we first need to configure our credentials that we setup earlier with our IAM User and Github Secrets.

 This next step uses an [action](https://github.com/aws-actions/configure-aws-credentials) [provided by AWS](https://github.com/aws-actions).
 We pass it our `aws-access-key-id` and `aws-secret-access-key` that we stored in our repo's secrets earlier.
 These are accessed by `${{ secrets.NAME_OF_SECRET }}` where `NAME_OF_SECRET` is what you named it when you created it.
 We also need to pass the `aws-region` that we set earlier in our environment variables.

 Lastly, now that our AWS credentials are set up, we can push our deployment artifact up to S3.
 I believe as part of setting up the AWS credentials that action also installs the AWS CLI for us.
-So we want to copy our file to S3 by passing the name of the file as `${{ env.DEPLOY_ARTIFACT }}` and the location we want to push to as `s3://${{ env.EB_DEPLOY_ARTIFACT_S3_BUCKET }}/`.
+So we want to copy our file to S3 using `aws s3 cp` and by passing the name of the file as `${{ env.DEPLOY_ARTIFACT }}` and the location we want to push to as `s3://${{ env.EB_DEPLOY_ARTIFACT_S3_BUCKET }}/`.
 Both the artifact name and bucket name we set earlier as environment variables.

-## Deploy job
+### Deploy job
 Now we have our deployment artifact built and saved to S3.
 We can write our last job to deploy this package to AWS Elastic Beanstalk.

 ```yaml